 Your custom foot orthotics are an investment in your health, comfort and well-being.
 At SoleScience, we design and dispense comfortable orthotics that address your individual needs and will last for years.
 Our custom orthotics can be refurbished for an even longer life!

 Knowing when to refurbish and when to replace your orthotics depends on a few different factors.
-Our orthotics are constructed to last two to four years with regular refurbishing, everyone is a little bit different when it comes to how long they last.
+Our orthotics are constructed to last two to four years with regular refurbishing, although everyone is a little bit different when it comes to how long they last.
 This is why an annual checkup with your SoleScience pedorthist is an important part of your overall foot health and preventative care.
 At these appointments, your pedorthist will be able to assess your current orthotics and discuss any changes to your foot health or other needs.